 They still have a significant role in the process, because they are still in charge of the electricity distribution, maintaining the poles and wires, and ensuring that electricity will reach your home from the power grid.

-This means that in deregulated markets you have an option to choose who you buy your energy from.
+This means that in deregulated markets you have the option to choose who you buy your energy from.
 Multiple competitive retail electric providers (REPs) are the only entities that are allowed to sell energy to the end client.

 Think about the following scenario, in a deregulated area there is one utility company that everyone must get their energy from (for the same price), and multiple retail electric providers that all have to compete in order to win the customer.